Macronutrients explained

 Balance your plate

-In practice, aim for a protein source (meat, fish, legumes), complex carbs (whole grains, vegetables), and a source of healthy fats (olive oil, avocado) at every meal.
-This simple structure ensures a balanced intake.
+In practice, aim for a source of protein (meat, fish, legumes), complex carbohydrates (whole grains, vegetables), and a source of healthy fats (olive oil, avocado) at each meal.
+This simple structure guarantees a balanced intake.

 5